 Another great way to come up with ideas for useful gifts is by thinking about what your older parent enjoys doing.
 If they love to read, for example, a Kindle could be a great gift.
 Or, if they enjoy gardening, a nice set of gardening tools would be much appreciated.

 Really, anything that your parent enjoys doing can be turned into a gift idea – you just have to use your imagination.
+And you don’t have to spend much.
+The inexpensive gifts can bring a lot of joy too.

 Of course, sometimes the most useful gifts are the ones that don’t cost any money at all.
 If your parent is struggling with some aspect of their life, offer to help out.
 For example, if they’re having trouble getting around, see if you can be their driver to the grocery store.